Road Rage Incidents

 - Purposely ramming other vehicles or forcing others off the road

-When you spot a driver who is enraged, the best move you can make is to keep your distance.
+When you spot a driver who is enraged, the best move you can make is to keep your distance to avoid any road rage incidents.
 Avoid engaging with one of these drivers.
 Let them pull ahead, ignore their gestures, and do not make eye contact with aggressive drivers.
 Refraining from getting involved prevents you from being seen as challenging the unsafe driver, which could escalate the danger.
 If the driver persists, pull off the road or take an alternate path.
 Have your passenger call the police.
 Be sure to note the driver’s license plate and the type of vehicle he or she is driving.

-If you find that the confrontation is unavoidable, and the driver purposely attempts to collide with your or force you off the road, you may have a right to recover against that driver for any damages to your vehicle, and for any injuries you sustain.
+If you find that the confrontation is unavoidable, and the driver purposely attempts to collide with your or force you off the road, you may have a right to work with a lawyer to recover against that driver for any damages to your vehicle, and for any injuries you sustain.
 You also can help prevent that driver from forcing others to endure what he or she forced you to suffer.
-That is why we urge you to contact Jamal Injury Law for help as soon as possible.
-Personal Injury Attorney Suliman Jamal is committed to you and your case.
-He can help you through every step of the process of recovering the compensation you deserve, and he is dedicated to bringing road rage driving to an end in California.
-Call us today at 714-907-1021 to schedule a free, no-obligation consultation.